NeuromatchAcademy/course-content-dl/projects/docs/project_guidance.md

 * The 1 minute, 1 slide rule might seem like an impossible limit.
 However, it is one of the most useful formats you can learn, often referred to as a "one minute elevator pitch".
 If you can become an expert at giving short pitches about your work, it will help you get the interest of a lot of people, for example when presenting posters at scientific conferences.
 Or when you accidentally find yourself in an elevator with Mark Zuckerberg: this could be your chance to secure a million dollars in research funds!

 * The key to a good presentation is to practice it by yourself many times.
-It is no different from other performing arts (acting, playing a musical instrument etc), where rehearsals are so crucial to a good performance.
+It is not so different from other performing arts (acting, playing a musical instrument etc), where rehearsals are so crucial to a good performance.

 * If something in your presentation doesn't sound good or doesn't make sense, you WILL get annoyed by it when you say it the tenth time, and that will make you want to change it.
 (Secret: this how professors prepare all of their presentations and it's why they always sound like they know what they are talking about)

 * Always have an introduction slide and a conclusion slide.
 If your group is relatively large (>=5 people), then someone should be assigned to each of the intro and conclusion slides.
 If your group is small, then the same person can give intro + next slide, or conclusion slide + previous slide.

 * Short anecdotes can work like magic for engaging your audience.
-As a rule, most listeners are passive, bored, not paying attention.
+As a general rule, most listeners are passive, bored, not paying attention.
 You have to grab their attention with that smart elevator pitch, or with a short anecdote about something that happened to your group while working on projects.

 * Most groups won’t have a result and this is absolutely normal.
 However, the main goal anyway is to communicate the logic of your project proposal.
 Did you design a smart way to test the neural binding hypothesis, but then didn’t find the data to get answers?
 That can also be very interesting for others to hear about!
 Furthermore it will make it clear that research never stops.
 It continues as a series of questions and answers, not just within your own project, but at the level of the entire research field.
 Tell us what got you excited about this particular project, and try to dream big.
 One day, models like yours could be used to do what?